Juno Gemes: Early life

-Juno Gemes was born in 1944 in Budapest, emigrating to Australia with her parents Alex and Lucy Gemes in 1949.
+Juno Gemes was born in 1944 in Budapest, Hungary, emigrating to Australia with her parents Alex and Lucy Gemes in 1949.

 Career

 Theatre

 Gemes studied at the University of Sydney and the National Institute of Dramatic Art (NIDA) and graduated in 1964.
 In 1968 Gemes directed The Human Body Australia's first experimental theatre group, established with Johnny Allen and Clem Gorman.
-Some of The Human Body Performances at the Powerhouse warehouse in Haymarket, featured a geodesic light dome built by Jacky Joy Jacobson and Michael Glasheen from 5,000 light bulbs.
-Gemes worked in theatre and film, and worked in London sporadically in the late 1960s and 1970s, where she wrote for the London-based underground newspaper International Times.
+Some of The Human Body Performances at the Powerhouse warehouse in Haymarket featured a geodesic light dome built by Jacky Joy Jacobson and Michael Glasheen from 5,000 light bulbs.
+Gemes worked in theatre and film, and in the late 1960s and 1970s worked sporadically in London, where she wrote for the London-based underground newspaper International Times.
 While in London, Gemes performed in some of Yoko Ono's work including the avant-garde film Bottoms and a performance piece The scream at the Perfumed Garden.

 Photography

-Gemes began exhibiting her photography in Australia in 1966, and held her first solo exhibition, "We Wait No More", in 1982.
+Gemes began exhibiting her photography in Australia in 1966, and held her first solo exhibition, We Wait No More, in 1982.
 In 1971, Gemes became involved with the Yellow House Artist Collective in Potts Point, Sydney.
 Collaborating with another member of the Collective, landscape artist Mick Glasheen, to document traditional stories about Uluru.
 They stayed in the Central Desert for six months in a geodesic dome seeking out the Pitjantjara elders in the area.

 Gemes is known for her photographs depicting the cultural and political struggle of indigenous peoples in Australia, including land rights, the handing back of Uluru to the traditional owners, and the National Apology to the Stolen Generations in the Federal Parliament.
 Gemes describes Nothing Personal by James Baldwin and Richard Avedon, which examines American culture including civil rights and the rise of black nationalism, as an early influence in her work.
 In 1976, Gemes photographed American civil rights leader James Baldwin on the rooftop of the Athenaeum Hotel in London.

-Under Another Sky, Juno Gemes Photography 1968–1988, a survey of Gemes work from over twenty years was exhibited in Budapest and Paris in the late 1980s.
+Under Another Sky, Juno Gemes Photography 1968–1988, a survey of Gemes work from more than twenty years, was exhibited in Budapest and Paris in the late 1980s.

 In 2018, Gemes told The Sydney Morning Herald her reason for taking up photography: "It was because I saw that Aboriginal people were invisible that I took up the camera."
 Much of her work has documented the Aboriginal rights and land rights movements, from the Aboriginal Tent Embassy to 2008 when she was one of ten photographers selected to officially document the Apology to Australia's Indigenous peoples.

 Gemes has thirty works in the collection of the National Portrait Gallery in Australia.
 Her papers are held at the National Library of Australia and the Mitchell Library of the State Library of New South Wales.